JACKSONVILLE, Fla. -- In his first year calling plays for the Jacksonville defense, Mel Tucker’s had a solid season for the Jaguars.

 I’m not sure what Tucker can do in the team’s remaining five games to hold on to the job.
 He’s respected and he’s expected by those who put him in place to do well.
 But after nearly nine seasons of Jack Del Rio, the Jaguars are a team in need of fresh air, and new owner Shahid Khan is likely to want to make a splash with an outsider who revamps the way the team plays.

-Tucker has been assured of an interview, and many are mentioning him as a strong candidate for the post.
-At this stage I’d guess it’s more likely the new coach, hopefully an offensive mind, recognizes the Jags' productive defense and tries to get Tucker to return to the coordinator post.
+Tucker has been assured of an interview, and many are mentioning him as a stong candidate for the post.
+At this stage I’d guess it’s more likely the new coach, hopefully an offensive mind, sees a productive defense and decides to try to get Tucker to return to the coordinator post.

 ESPN’s Mike Tirico will do the play-by-play of tonight’s game.
 He watched Saturday’s practice and was part of a production meeting with Tucker.